Discovering your passion

 Education and training

 Once you have made the decision to pursue a career as a barber, hairstylist or cosmetologist, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.
-While the exact requirements vary by state, most barbers,
+While the exact requirements vary by state, most barbers or cosmetologists have a high school diploma or equivalent and complete a state-licensed barber or cosmetology school.

 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
-You can also use the Scholarship Finder to assist with finding funding relevant to the military community to help pay for classes.
+You can also use the Scholarship Finder on MySECO to assist with finding funding relevant to the military community to help pay for classes and see if you are eligible for My Career Advancement Account Scholarship assistance.

 Consider volunteering, if possible, or doing an internship and proactively networking to build contacts and experience in this field.